 - Ensure tutoring occurs at least twice a week for at least 1-1/2 hours per session, with enough time between sessions for the adult student to complete independent work.

 - Ensure tutoring occurs at a public place, such as a public library or community center.
 The DCLC building has space and resources for volunteer tutoring, but checking ahead is recommended.
 The building is open weekdays, 9:00 a.m. to 5:00 p.m., with evening hours (until 8:00 p.m.) on Tuesdays and Thursdays.

 - Travel to the tutoring location separately from the adult student.

-- Exhibit professionalism by meeting with the adult student on a regular basis with a prepared plan for instruction, by being dependable and punctual, by submitting a monthly record of the student’s progress and attendance hours to the Adult Education Coordinator, and by periodically attending workshops and/or accessing resources to update tutoring knowledge, strategies, and skills.
+- Exhibit professionalism by meeting with the adult student on a regular basis with a prepared plan for instruction, by being dependable and punctual, by submitting a semi-monthly record of the student’s progress and attendance hours to the Adult Education Coordinator, and by periodically attending workshops and/or accessing resources to update tutoring knowledge, strategies, and skills.